 How amazing is it that there is a whole group of different creatures adapted to life alongside army ants?
 Although hanging out with these traveling colonies seems a bit like befriending the bully at school to keep them from targeting you, you have to admire the seriously clever ways these creatures have evolved.
 It’s a great reminder of our planet’s unseen complexity!

 Everywhere we turn there are connections to unravel and explore.
-You and I are home to our own unique colony of microbes, tiny sea slugs helped bring back an entire ecosystem, forests thrive on an internet of fungus!
+There are lifesaving microbes deep in unexplored caves, tiny sea slugs helped bring back an entire ecosystem, forests thrive on an internet of fungus!

 Just make sure that you enjoy this army ant wonder from afar—you would make a terrible ant butt.